canonical/opensearch-operator/docs/how-to/persistent-storage.md

 The dangling indices API cannot guarantee that imported data represents the latest state of the data when the index was still part of the original cluster.
 ```

+## Expected result

+After reusing a disk within the same cluster, the new unit rejoins automatically with existing
+data.
+After `detach-cluster` or `unsafe-bootstrap`, the node joins the target cluster and
+`juju status` shows the unit `active/idle`.

+## Next steps

+* [Back up and restore](how-to-guides-back-up-and-restore-index) — create backups before reusing disks.
+* [Scale down safely](how-to-scale-horizontally) — safely remove units when reorganising storage.